Flavorful Adventures: Exploring the Best Wood for Smoking Chicken.

 # How long does it take to smoke chicken?

-The cooking time varies depending on the size and cut of the chicken.
-Generally, it takes around 2-4 hours at a temperature of 225-250°F (107-121°C).
+The size and cut of the chicken will affect how long it takes to cook.
+It typically takes 2-4 hours at a temperature of 225–250°F (107–121°C).

 # Can I use wood pellets for smoking chicken?